 Research & Literature

-On this page you will find links to documents that provide research abstracts that support and highlight the principles identified as core aspects of the Ayres SI approach.
-These categories were derived from the Ayres’ SI® Fidelity measure (Please see for more information about the fidelity measure).
+These documents provide citations and links to research abstracts of studies that support the principles identified as core aspects of the Ayres SI approach.
+These categories were derived from the Ayres’ SI® Fidelity measure (Please see http://spdfoundation.net/pdf/FidelityInSIResearch.pdf for more information about the fidelity measure).

 This section includes articles from the literature on specific sensory processing, and outcomes of enriched environments (both human and animal literature are included).